holynova/programmer_english/README.md

 # 会议
 - thank you so much for attending the x meeting this morning
 - the meeting minutes are summarized as below
+- are we waiting for more people or can we start
+- I am going to share my screen, let me know if you can see it clearly
+- before we start, let me go through the meeting agenda
+- feel free to interrupt if you have any questions

+# 招呼
+- hi tom, good to see you, how are you
+- I am ok yeah, how about you?
+- I am doing great, thanks for asking

 # 拒绝